evangraan/nginx-gunicorn-flask-service-python-client-ansible-behave-bdd/README.md

 # Future Improvements
 * Split the client and API service into separate git repos (or in the ansible, clone only relevant components)
-* Improve the secure token mechanism with an injected token obtained from a secure configuration service
+* Improve the secure token mechanism (e.g. with an injected token obtained from a secure configuration service)
 * If DNS is configured and lets-encrypt SSL certificates used, remove "verify=False" from client.py
 * Teach ansible to read the service configuration file and set the cleanup period according to a 'keep-records' field
 * The service names 'service' and 'client' should be something more meaningful